Installation and Upgrade Clean Install Windows 11

 ComputerName.jpg

 You will not see this step if installing a Windows 11 Home edition.
-Go to step 19 instead.
+You will see step 19 instead.

 Clean_install_Windows_11-14.jpg

-19 Click/tap on Sign in if you selected Set up for personal use at step 18, and go to the step below depending on if your want to set up a local account or Microsoft account to sign in to Windows 11 with. (see screenshot below)
+19 Click/tap on Sign in, and go to the step below depending on if your want to set up a local account or Microsoft account to sign in to Windows 11 with. (see screenshot below)

 MSA_required.jpg

-20 To Set Up Windows 11 with a Microsoft Account
+20 Set Up Windows 11 with a Microsoft Account

 For more details about a Microsoft account, see: Microsoft account | Microsoft Docs

-A) Type in the email address for your Microsoft account, or work or school account, and click/tap on Next. (see screenshots below)
+A) Type in the email address for your Microsoft account, and click/tap on Next. (see screenshot below)

 If you do not have a Microsoft account and would like to use one, click/tap on the Create one link to create a new Microsoft account.